 The saying goes that bread always lands butter-side down, but it’s much truer when there’s Nutella on your toast.
 Whether it’s the original hazelnut spread or a cheaper generic version from the supermarket, that gooey-chocolatey loveliness gets everywhere.

 If you’ve ever smashed a jar or dropped freshly-spread toast, you likely had to fend off your dog from cleaning up the delicious mess for you.
-But if your dog did manage to eat some Nutella, we’ve got the solution.
+If your dog does manage to eat some Nutella, there are some things you should watch out for, but they’re likely to be alright.

 Check the Label for Ingredients